xd009642/chess-driller/design/README.md

 edge people learn different openings.
 So for the first so many moves of the game you have a general view of sequences of moves, decision points etc.
 At any one move we make there may also be multiple potential moves in our prep we can do - depending on how comprehensive it is.
+You can see an example of how opening prep is rendered in lichess [here](https://lichess.org/study/DbO6ys1v)

 Given files where each one is an opening to study that make up our "prep" we want to do a few things.
 I'll split these into gameplay and analysis.